raypayforchains/RayPay/README.md

-# Ray - Solana-Based Mobile Payment App
+# RayPay - Solana-Based Mobile Payment App

-Ray is a mobile application that leverages Solana blockchain technology to enable decentralized finance (DeFi) payments.
+RayPay is a mobile application that leverages Solana blockchain technology to enable decentralized finance (DeFi) payments.
 Users can make Solana payments to merchants or friends via QR codes, and merchants can apply for soundboxes to receive payment notifications.
-It's more than just a payment solution; Ray connects users to a decentralized world of apps, games, NFTs, and more.
+RayPay is more than just a payment solution — it connects users to a decentralized ecosystem of apps, games, NFTs, and much more.

 ## Features